 - Provides opportunities to explore and work with friends

 Although I love offering messy play activities it is still important that I am able to clean our craft area quickly as we also use this table for our lunch, morning and afternoon tea and I can often have babies crawling on the floor too.

 And when you have 5 children who all want your attention and you are on your own; cleaning must be quick, simple and something the children can help with at times!

 I often get told that I must love mess due to the play experiences I offer children in my care as well as my own twins…I’ll let you in on a secret, I really don’t, I am a bit of a neat freak perfectionist which as you can imagine doesn’t really work well for a parent and educator!

 However, as long as I have a cleaning system and a few strategies that work for me during the day I’m not likely to get stressed about a messy floor during play.

 I use a carpet/floor sweeper during the day so I don’t need to pull out the heavy vacumn all the time and have stray cords around young children.
 But often areas of the floor and play mats will also need mopping especially if I have babies and toddlers in care that day.
 I usually try to use a near dry mop with a little spray of water and detergent to get me through until I can safely haul out the large mop and bucket.
-It can be a little tiresome though as I need to keep children off the areas while wet and it doesn’t always do the best job.

 So let’s see it in action…we recently began making Christmas decorations which means glue, mess and glitter….but fun too I promise!
 I think our recycled bottle bells look so special hanging up that I just had to share with you.